pzhaojohnson/RNA2Drawer/README.md

 ## Rotation

-You can rotate your drawing using the `Transform` dropdown menu.
+You can rotate your drawing using the options in the `Transform` dropdown menu.

 ## Annotations